FBAR & FATCA filing requirements for Americans abroad

 - You own, control, or have signature authority over foreign bank and financial accounts with a combined value over $10,000

 The FBAR is filed separately from your tax return and does not go to the IRS.
 Your FBAR is filed online through the BSA E-Filing System.
-The deadline for the FBAR is April 15 to coincide with Tax Day, but an automatic six-month extension to October 15 is available if your FBAR is filed after the initial tax deadline.
+The 2021 deadline for the FBAR is May 17, and an automatic five-month extension to October 15 is available if your FBAR is filed after the initial tax deadline.

 You're probably required to file an FBAR if you're:

 - A U.S. citizen or green card holder

 - Using personal or business foreign accounts for everyday activities